New York, NY

 Recently, I began appropriating images to make complex collage images.
 I create a file in Photoshop, scale the images, print and then physically re-construct it to give it sculptural form.
 I am fascinated by how my image consumption has desensitized me towards upsetting images.
 Due to the mass of images we see, we fail to demonstrate appropriate emotional responses towards war, famine, poverty, pornography, violence and otherwise.
 Beyond that, we use these images to conflate our confused ideologies.
 Journalistic images interact with performance images in my collages.
 I am fascinated by how little one can detect differences between them because the internet has eradicated meaning.
 Cultural critic Mark Fisher once wrote that in a digital world, perhaps “subjectivity itself is a simulation.”
 My collages explore attempting to find meaning through digital consumption, but meaning is inherently unattainable because information is so over-abundant that it has lost objective meaning

 Always seeking to instill photographic images with new meanings, Lehrer also works with paper and digital collage, video, and digital manipulations of digital images sourced from news, media, and pornography.

-Also an accomplished writer, Lehrer has had art and culture criticism published in Autre Magazine, i-D, Forbes, Bullet, Bedford and Bowery, The Quietus, VICE, and more.
+Also an accomplished writer, Lehrer has had art, film and culture criticism published in Autre Magazine, Filthy Dreams SSENSE, i-D, Forbes, Bullit, Bedford and Bowery, The Quietus, VICE, and more.